 Our early season hunters typically enjoy the best weather of the season.
 Temperatures tend to drop and conditions become more inhospitable later in the season.
 But even throughout the summer months, rain can be a factor anytime.

 On any wilderness hunt, quality rain gear is a critical piece of equipment.
-It’s even more important in places like British Columbia.
+It’s even more important in places like northern BC.
 It wouldn’t be unusual for our hunters wear rain gear every day of a 10-day hunt.
 Because even when it’s not raining, you may find yourself busting through wet willows or spruce thickets.
 Having quality rain gear is a must.

 When it comes to choosing rain gear that’s right for a long wilderness hunt, there are a few factors that we would recommend you consider.
 These are the top three qualities that we recommend in rain gear:

 The rain gear that provides the very best balance of water resistance and breathability is one with at least a three-layer construction that includes a water resistant face, a waterproof, breathable membrane, and a moisture wicking backer.